EnSec-AI/VLM-Uncertainty-Bench/README.md

 ## Acknowledgement

-[LLM-Uncertainty-Bench](https://github.com/smartyfh/LLM-Uncertainty-Bench): approaches applied to LLm.
+[LLM-Uncertainty-Bench](https://github.com/smartyfh/LLM-Uncertainty-Bench): conformal prediction applied to LLM.
 Thanks for the authors for providing the framework.

 ## Contact